 9. The Falcon Heavy takes off and sends a Tesla into space

-The Falcon Heavy, Falcon 9's successor, first launched in 2018.
+The Falcon Heavy, Falcon 9's successor, was first launched in 2018.
 With 27 engines, it was the most powerful rocket to have taken off from the U.S. since the Saturn V from NASA's Apollo heyday.

 The Falcon Heavy Demo mission was the first time that a pair of recycled boosters helped send a heavy payload to space.
 Only eight minutes after launch, the same two Falcon Heavy side boosters returned and landed simultaneously at adjacent landing pads at Cape Canaveral.

 If that wasn't impressive enough, this launch was also the birth of a 'star': SpaceX and Tesla's "Starman."

 10. Falcon Heavy's commercial flights launch, setting new records

 Since Falcon Heavy's first launch, it has become a big player with its commercial satellite launch flights.
 The rocket is capable of carrying an impressive 141,000 pounds (64 tonnes) into orbit — that's a whole lot of Tesla Roadsters.